twse/random-stuff/Third-Party Notices.md

 Copyright © 1990-2004 Sundial Systems Corporation.
 All rights reserved.

 ## For use of SimCity
-Copyright © 2013 Electronic Arts Inc.<br />
+Copyright © 1994-2013 Electronic Arts Inc.
-OS/2 port: Stardock Entertainment

 ## For use of Tensor
 Copyright © 1997 QVision, Inc.